Tiller

 A tiller or till is a lever used to steer a vehicle.
 The mechanism is primarily used in watercraft, where it is attached to an outboard motor, rudder post or stock to provide leverage in the form of torque for the helmsman to turn the rudder.
 A tiller may also be used in vehicles outside of water, and was seen in early automobiles.
 On vessels, a tiller can be used by the helmsman directly pulling or pushing it, but it may also be moved remotely using tiller lines or a ship's wheel.
 Rapid or excessive movement of the tiller results in an increase in drag and will result in braking or slowing the boat.

 Description

 A tiller is a lever used to steer a vehicle.
 It provides leverage in the form of torque to turn the device that changes the direction of the vehicle, such as a rudder on a watercraft or the surface wheels on a wheeled vehicle.
-A tiller can be used by directly pulling or pushing it, but it may also be moved remotely using tiller lines or a ship's wheel; some kayaks which have foot pedals use a tiller for steering.
+A tiller can be used by directly pulling or pushing it, but it may also be moved remotely using a whipstaff, tiller lines, or a ship's wheel, among other variations.
+(For example, some kayaks have foot pedals that turn a tiller.)
 Tillers on outboard motors often employ an additional control mechanism where twisting of the shaft is used to vary speed.